Sip Happens: The First Rule of Water Club: Sip! Don’t Chug!

 I had read about this man who received a kidney transplant from his sibling and he went on to have one of the longest-lasting kidney transplants in medical history.
 (Transplanted kidneys can last 10-20 years.)

 His secret?
 He sipped water, all day, every day.
 Never chugged.
 Just consistent, gentle hydration.
-That story stuck with me and completely reshaped how I approached water.
+That story stuck with me and completely reshaped how I approached drinking water.

 (If you know the article I’m talking about or can find it, please send it my way.
 I’d love to reread it and give proper credit to the man that helped change my habits.)